candycode/websocketsplus/README.md

 Websockets+ also implements a basic HTTP service.
 To simplify HTTP handling a number of utility functions are provided in the following files:

-* http.h/cpp: HTTP request parsing
+* http.h/cpp: HTTP request parsing, cookies...
 * mimetypes.cpp: file extension -> mime type map

 The provided *libwebsockets* callback function creates new request handler